merschformann/RAWSim-O/README.md

 ## Quick start

 Open RAWSimO.sln with Visual Studio and select RAWSimO.Visualization as the project to execute.
-Under the "Instances" press the checkmark button to generate a default instance.
+Under the "Instances" tab press the checkmark button to generate a default instance.
 Then go to the "Base Controls" tab and press the play button.
 Depending on the instance size and simulation settings instance generation and simulation initialization may take longer.
+You should see a first simulation running now.

 ## Controller implementation quick start